limey-bean/Anacapa/README.md

 	* Bowtie2 does not need to be installed in the crux_release_V1_db folder, however you will need to verify that the Crux_config.sh is modified for you computing environment.

 6. muscle: https://www.drive5.com/muscle/downloads.htm
+	* **__muscle must be installed within the anacapa_db folder__**

 **__CRUX Databases to download__**
 Download taxonomy reference libraries from this google drive folder: https://drive.google.com/drive/folders/0BycoA83WF7aNOEFFV2Z6bC1GM1E?usp=sharing

 Users can also make their own libraries using CRUX.
-Sliva and greengees libraries can easily be converted to Anacapa compatible libraries.  [make documentation for this.]
+Sliva and greengeens libraries can easily be converted to Anacapa compatible libraries.  [make documentation for this.]

 **_Hoffman users running the QC dada2 need to do the following before dada2 will run_**
 ```